state-spaces/s4/README.md

 This repository requires Python 3.8+ and Pytorch 1.10+.
 Other packages are listed in [requirements.txt](./requirements.txt).

-### Cauchy Kernel
+### Structured Kernels

-A core operation of S4 is the "Cauchy kernel" described in the [paper](https://arxiv.org/abs/2111.00396).
+A core operation of S4 are the Cauchy and Vandermonde kernels described in the [paper](https://arxiv.org/abs/2111.00396).
-This is actually a very simple operation; a naive implementation of this operation can be found in the [standalone](src/models/s4/s4.py) in the function `cauchy_naive`.
+These are very simple matrix multiplications; a naive implementation of these operation can be found in the [standalone](models/s4/s4.py) in the function `cauchy_naive` and `log_vandermonde_naive`.
 However, as the paper describes, this has suboptimal memory usage that currently requires a custom kernel to overcome in PyTorch.

 Two more efficient methods are supported.
 The code will automatically detect if either of these is installed and call the appropriate kernel.